Miceprincipal/Miceviewer/README.md

 # Miceviewer
-A tragically simple but lightweight side by side .PNG and .JSON viewer for NFT artists to both check and more easily showcase work to clients.
+A tragically simple but lightweight side by side image and .JSON viewer for NFT artists to both check and more easily showcase work to clients.

 <img width="500" alt="image" src="https://github.com/Miceprincipal/Miceviewer/assets/114647280/a155cf3f-6ccf-43cf-8115-2376105077c4">